WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/s.md

 OK to use in developer documentation and for a technical audience.

 In general, emphasize on the task to be accomplished, rather than how the user should interact with the UI element.
-Refer to an spin box by its label.
+Refer to a spin box by its label.
 If you have to use a descriptor, use *spin box* or *description box*.

 For more information, see [Dropdown list, combo box, and spin box](https://make.wordpress.org/docs/style-guide/developer-content/ui-elements/#dropdown-list-combo-box-and-spin-box).